 With days getting longer and weather warmer, we’re reminded golf season is just around the corner.
 With that in mind, we turned to our friends at Callaway Golf to get their best golf pointers from their stellar roster of touring professionals and award-winning instructors.
-Here are five simple but compelling tips the Callaway pro staff provided for your next round.
+Here are five simple but compelling tips the Callaway pro staff provided for your next round for great golf experiences.

 “Tee it high and fly” is a phrase long known to golfers.
 PGA Tour star Jon Rahm converts it into a useful driving tip by adding two critical pointers.
 Rahm’s advice is to tee your ball slightly higher than normal and then take your stance so that the teed ball is a bit forward—i.e., adjusted toward the target versus what’s normal for you.
 When you swing and make contact, your driver will be farther along its arc and moving upward, which causes the ball to launch higher.
 It’s a simple formula for adding yardage to your tee shot.